The best events are always memorable.

 Image Source: NewsCred

-The orange element makes the event and CMI memorable.
+The element of orange makes both the event and CMI itself notable.
 It also creates hype: I heard all about the orange accents from both my coworkers and fellow attendees on my flight to Cleveland, Ohio, for the event.

 Salesforce’s branding is all about being a trailblazer: